Battle of Rhode Island: Aftermath

 Continental forces withdrew to Bristol and Tiverton on the night of August 30, leaving Rhode Island (Aquidneck Island) under British control.
 However, their withdrawal was orderly and unhurried.
 According to an account in the New Hampshire Gazette, it was accomplished "in perfect order and safety, not leaving behind the smallest article of provision, camp equipage, or military stores."

-The inflammatory writings of General Sullivan reached Boston before the French fleet arrived, and Admiral d'Estaing's initial reaction was reported to be a dignified silence.
-Politicians worked to smooth over the incident under pressure from Washington and the Continental Congress, and d'Estaing was in good spirits when Lafayette arrived in Boston.
+The inflammatory writings of General Sullivan reached Boston before the French fleet arrived, and Estaing's initial reaction was reported to be a dignified silence.
+Politicians worked to smooth over the incident under pressure from Washington and the Continental Congress, and Estaing was in good spirits when Lafayette arrived in Boston.
 He even offered to march troops overland to support the Americans: "I offered to become a colonel of infantry, under the command of one who three years ago was a lawyer, and who certainly must have been an uncomfortable man for his clients."

 The relief force of Clinton and Grey arrived at Newport on September 1.
 Given that the threat was over, Clinton ordered Grey to raid several communities on the Massachusetts coast.
-Admiral Howe was unsuccessful in his bid to catch up with d'Estaing, who held a strong position at the Nantasket Roads when Howe arrived there on August 30.
-Byron succeeded Howe as head of the New York station in September, but he also was unsuccessful in blockading d'Estaing.
-His fleet was scattered by a storm when it arrived off Boston, after which d'Estaing slipped away, bound for the West Indies.
+Howe was unsuccessful in his bid to catch up with Estaing, who held a strong position at the Nantasket Roads when Howe arrived there on August 30.
+Byron succeeded Howe as head of the New York station in September, but he also was unsuccessful in blockading Estaing.
+His fleet was scattered by a storm when it arrived off Boston, after which Estaing slipped away, bound for the West Indies.

-General Pigot was harshly criticized by Clinton for failing to await the relief force, which might have entrapped the Americans on the island.
+Pigot was harshly criticized by Clinton for failing to await the relief force, which might have entrapped the Americans on the island.
 He left Newport for England not long after.
 The British abandoned Newport in October 1779, leaving behind an economy ruined by war.